imixs/imixs-security/README.md

 # Imixs Security

-Imixs-Security is a side project form Imixs-Workflow providing different security solutions and libraries to be used to protect enterprise applications.
+Imixs-Security is a side project form Imixs-Workflow providing different security solutions and libraries used to protect enterprise applications.
 Most libraries are based on Jakarta EE but some of them can also be used standalone in a Java SE application.
 This project is licensed unter the Eclipse Public License if not mentioned otherwise.
 You are invited to join the project.
 If you have questions just open a new issue.

 ## OpenID Connect for Jakarta EE 10 Platform